Berkeley-MDes/tdf-fa23-CD3-github/README.md

 <img alt="The E-Textile documentation" src="./weekly-reports/w5-0928/etextile.JPG" height="400"> <img alt="One e-textile example" src="./weekly-reports/w5-0928/fabric.JPG" height="400">  <img alt="Another e-textile example" src="./weekly-reports/w5-0928/fabric-myco.JPG" height="400">

+During the project ideation session, the initial request was for us to brainstorm solutions across various industries.
+At first, I was a bit confused because I attempted to restrict my ideas to what I believed could be implemented with the hardware tool.
+However, as I began to explore a wider range of concepts with my teammates, I realized that I had limited knowledge about the tool's potential applications, and therefore there was no need for me to impose restrictions.
+Later, when the project preferences form came out, I was pleasantly surprised by TJ's use of chatGPT to provide detailed prompts and examples of how the technology could be utilized.
+This revelation expanded my understanding of the tool's capabilities and the diverse ways it could be harnessed.

 ---

 ## Report 4 - Week of 09/21/2023